 Lee served as the Chair of the legendary Rehearsal Club's Founding Centennial celebrations on New York in June, 2013.
 She was MC at a Lincoln Center multi-media presentation and on-stage interviewer with Blythe Danner at the Tribeca Film Center.

-Currently, Lee Kelley is a New York-based acting and speech coach.
+Currently, Lee Kelley is a New York-based acting and speech coach, and public speaker.
 She teaches private classes, seminars, and classes and workshops to actors, students and professionals from all over the world.

 SAG/AFTRA, Actors' Equity Association, The Dramatists Guild